 Midair collision kills 67 people in the deadliest US air disaster in almost a quarter century

 ARLINGTON, Va.
-(AP) — A midair collision between an Army helicopter and a jetliner killed all 67 people aboard the two aircraft, officials said Thursday, as they scrutinized the actions of the military pilot in the country’s deadliest aviation disaster in almost a quarter century.
+(AP) — A midair collision between an Army helicopter and a jetliner killed all 67 people aboard the two aircraft, officials said, as they scrutinized the actions of the military pilot in the country’s deadliest aviation disaster in almost a quarter century.

-At least 28 bodies were pulled from the icy waters of the Potomac River after the helicopter apparently flew into the path of the American Airlines regional jet late Wednesday while it was landing at Ronald Reagan National Airport, just across the river from Washington, officials said.
-The plane carried 60 passengers and four crew.
-Three soldiers were aboard the helicopter.
+At least 28 bodies were pulled from the icy waters of the Potomac River after the helicopter apparently flew into the path of the American Airlines regional jet late Wednesday while it was landing at Ronald Reagan National Airport, just across the river from Washington, officials said Thursday.
+The plane carried 60 passengers and four crew members, and three soldiers were aboard the helicopter.

-One air traffic controller was responsible for coordinating helicopter traffic and arriving and departing planes when the collision happened, according to a report by the Federal Aviation Administration obtained by The Associated Press.
-Those duties are often shared by two people, but the airport typically combines the separate roles at 9:30 p.m, once traffic begins to slow down.
-The supervisor in the tower directed they be combined earlier.

-“The position configuration was not normal for the time of day and volume of traffic,” the report said.
-A person familiar with the matter, however, said the tower staffing on Wednesday night was at a normal level.

 President Donald Trump told a White House news conference that no one survived.